julienherrero/awesome-list/README.md

 - [scottyab/rootbeer](https://github.com/scottyab/rootbeer) - Simple to use root checking Android library and sample app
 - [shuhart/StepView](https://github.com/shuhart/StepView) - A simple animated step view for Android
 - [sung2063/AndroidSliderViewsLibrary](https://github.com/sung2063/AndroidSliderViewsLibrary) - AndroidSliderViewsLibrary is an Android SDK library supports vertical & horizontal carousel and slideshow Views which developers simply integrate on Android project. - by @sung2063
+- [tink-crypto/tink](https://github.com/tink-crypto/tink) - Tink is a multi-language, cross-platform, open source library that provides cryptographic APIs that are secure, easy to use correctly, and hard(er) to misuse.
 - [tinylog-org/tinylog](https://github.com/tinylog-org/tinylog) - tinylog is a lightweight logging framework for Java, Kotlin, Scala, and Android
 - [uber/AutoDispose](https://github.com/uber/AutoDispose) - Automatic binding+disposal of RxJava streams.
 - [uber/piranha](https://github.com/uber/piranha) - A tool for refactoring code related to feature flag APIs